Harine19/Harine19/README.md

 ### 👩‍💻 About me :
 ---

-- 🌱 I'm trying to participate in more hackathons
+- 🌱 I'm trying to participate in more hackathons and contests
-- 🧪 I'm learning DSA & Competitive programming to crack interviews
+- 🧪 I'm currently working on DSA & Competitive programming to crack interviews
-- 💻 I'm doing an online MBA course + Google course on Digital marketing and E-commerce
+- 💻 I'm learning App & Web development
-- 😄 Passion : Entrepreneurship
+- 😄 Goal : Investing and Entrepreneurship
-- Tech for good
+- #Tech-for-good

 ---
 #### 🛠️ Languages and tools :